liammcluckie/Low-Tide-Surf-Club/README.md

 - First Time Visitor Goals

     a.
-As a first time visitor, I want to gain understanding of the purpose for this site and the intentions of the business.
-Including explanative information in case the user does not having a strong understanding of the product.
+As a first time visitor, I want to gain understanding of the purpose for this site and the intentions of the business, there should be explanative information in case the user does not having a strong understanding of the product.

     b.
-As a first time visitor, I want to easily find the product information that I visited the site for, As well as have an enjoyable experience aesthetically and find using the websites features simple.
+As a first time visitor, I want to easily find out about products that I have visited this site for.

     c.
 As a first time visitor, I want to look for previous products created to ensure that using this company is the right decision.

-I would expect to find these not only through social media links but also a gallery page, providing customer testimonials would enhance this.
+    d.
+As a first time visitor, the website providing customer great testimonials would enhance my interest in using this company.

 - Returning Visitor Goals